Consulate General Calgary

 Hours of Service

-In general, all applicants, including infants and children, must appear in person for the visa interview at which time, in addition to an interview, the consular officer will digitally capture the fingerprints of applicants ages 14-79.
-In the case of applicants under 14 years, a parent or guardian must appear in person to accompany.
+In general, all applicants must appear in person for the visa interview at which time, in addition to an interview, the consular officer will digitally capture the fingerprints of applicants aged 14 - 79.
+Under very limited circumstances the personal appearance requirement may be waived (medical emergencies for example) but the applicant must still be physically present in the district where the application is submitted.
+In the case of applicants under 14 years of age, a parent or guardian must appear in person or accompany the child to the interview.

 Visa applications that need more administrative processing can expect the visa process to take several weeks, and in some cases, several months.
 Processing time may vary.
 To avoid not getting a visa in time for your scheduled departure to the United States, you should make your appointment well in advance of your planned departure.